bionomia/dwc_agent/README.md

 DwC Agent
 =========

-Ruby 2.4 gem to parse messy content in Darwin Core terms that contain people names such as identifiedBy or recordedBy.
+Ruby 2.4 gem that cleanses messy Darwin Core terms like [recordedBy][10] or [identifiedBy][11] prior to passing to its dependent Namae gem, which executes the parsing.

 [![Gem Version][1]][2]
 [![Gem Downloads][8]][9]